What to Know

 Feeling a pinch or mild pain while your baby learns to clamp down during the initial latch is normal.
 Pain lasting longer than 10-15 seconds, however, and severe pain, are not.

-Causes of nipple soreness and pain
+What are the causes of nipple soreness and pain?

 A poor latch or sub-optimal positioning are the most common causes of nipple soreness or mild pain.
 Read on for tips for achieving the best latch and positioning.